ElektraInitiative/libelektra/src/plugins/xfconf/README.md

 ## Introduction

-This is a storage plugin to mount the xfconf configuration settings.
+The xfconf plugin is a storage plugin to mount the xfconf configuration settings.
+This allows to operate on the XFCE configuration with libelektra.
+As usual, this allows the plugin to read and write to the XFCE configuration.

+You can refer to the [official XFCE documentation of xfconf](https://docs.xfce.org/xfce/xfconf/start) to learn more about it.

 ## Xfconf Terminology